How a Chinese cave got listed on the U.S. stock market

 YISHUI, China A Chinese tourism company listed in the United States wants investors to pour their money down a dark hole.
 Literally.

-China's "Underground Grand Canyon," about an hour's drive outside the smoggy city of Linyi in the eastern province of Shandong, promises visitors 3 km (2 miles) of grand stalactites, multicoloured lights and an exciting luge ride.
+China's "Underground Grand Canyon", about an hour's drive outside the smoggy city of Linyi in the eastern province of Shandong, promises visitors 3 km (2 miles) of grand stalactites, multicolored lights and an exciting luge ride.

 Tracing the attraction's ticket receipts back to investors in the United States proves an even more complex labyrinth to navigate.
 Following the trail sheds light on the lengths some Chinese businesses have gone to secure overseas listings, which bring the companies funding and prestige back home.